segergabriel/FastRobots/README.md

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/3finalcode.png?raw=true)

 These modifications enabled me to retrieve data from both sensors using a single command, GET_DIST_FOR2.
 The distances of both sensors were taken over time, and sent to Jupyter using an updated notification handler.
-This data provided clear visualizations which are displayed below.
+This data provided clear visualizations wand is displayed below.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/3finalgraph.png?raw=true)